Princeton, NJ Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Princeton, NJ has net metering available through all major utility companies including PSE&G, Jersey Central Power & Light, Atlantic City Electric, and Orange & Rockland.
+Yes, Princeton has net metering through all major local utilities—PSE&G, Jersey Central Power & Light, Atlantic City Electric, and Orange & Rockland.
+You receive 1:1 credit for excess solar energy sent to the grid, meaning each kilowatt-hour exported equals one kWh of retail electricity value.

-Yes, solar panels increase home value in Princeton, NJ.
-Zillow research shows solar panels increase home value by 4.1% on average across the United States.
+Yes, solar panels increase home value in Princeton.
+Research from Zillow shows solar panels increase home value by 4.1% on average nationwide.
+For Princeton’s median home price, this translates to approximately $25,000 in added value.